ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-02-intuition-of-limits-and-continuity.md

 ## Discontinuity

 The easiest way to understand **continuity** is to understand **discontinuity**.
-There are four types of discontinuities - removeable, jump, infinite, and oscillating - which we will showcase here.
+There are four types of discontinuities - removable, jump, infinite, and oscillating - which we will showcase here.

 <br>

-The funciton below shows a **removeable discontinuity** at $x = 3$.
+The function below shows a **removeable discontinuity** at $x = 3$.

 <center>
 {% tikz removeable-discontinuity %}